martinmsaavedra/printf/README.md

 - %u: Prints unsigned integers
 - %x: Prints the hexadecial representation of an unsigned decimal in lowercase letters%x: Prints the hexadecial representation of an unsigned decimal in lowercase letters
 - %X: Prints the hexadecial representation of an unsigned decimal in uppercase letters
+- %S: Prints non printable characters as \x and their ASCII value in hexadecimal.
+- %p: Print the address which the pointer points to.

 ## Requirements
 ### General